 NaBeela Washington is a photographer, journalist, and curator.

 She uses her Bachelor's degree in Visual Advertising from The University of Alabama at Birmingham and a Master's degree in English and Creative Writing from Southern New Hampshire University to bring people together.
+She is currently pursuing photography and media studies at Columbia College Chicago.

 -

 She received a Best New Poets nomination and a Voices of Color Poet Fellowship from Martha's Vineyard Institute of Creative Writing, was among 20 finalists for Catapult Seacoast's '10 to Watch’ award, and was invited to read her poetry by the Takoma Park Poetry Reading Series.
-She is also the proud mama of the lively literary arts organization, Lucky Jefferson.
+She is also the proud founder of the lively literary arts organization, Lucky Jefferson.

-Her poetry has been published in The Cincinnati Review, The Washington Writers’ Publishing House, Juke Joint Magazine, perhappened mag, The Sligo Journal, Roanoke Review, Crazyhorse and others.
+Her poetry has been published in The Cincinnati Review, The Washington Writers’ Publishing House,Juke Joint Magazine, perhappened mag, The Sligo Journal, Roanoke Review, Crazyhorse, and others.New poems are forthcoming in Cream City Review.